 Varina in Henrico County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 25.077′ N, 77° 23.152′ W. Marker is in Varina, Virginia, in Henrico County.
-Marker is at the intersection of Battlefield Park Road and Hoke Brady Road, on the right when traveling south on Battlefield Park Road.
-Click for map.
-Marker is in the Fort Hoke Unit of Richmond National Battlefield Park.
-Marker is at or near this postal address: 8621 Battlefield Park Road, Henrico VA 23231, United States of America.
+37° 26.64′ N, 77° 20.627′ W. Marker is in Varina, Virginia, in Henrico County.
+Marker can be reached from New Market Road (Virginia Route 5) west of Doran Road, on the right when traveling west.
+Touch for map.
+Located along the Virginia Capital Trail.
+Marker is in this post office area: Henrico VA 23231, United States of America.

 Credits.
-This page originally submitted on , by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 536 times since then and 28 times this year.
-Photos: 1, 2, 3. submitted on , by Bernard Fisher of Mechanicsville, Virginia.
-This page was last revised on June 16, 2016.
+This page was last revised on February 12, 2017.
+This page originally submitted on February 12, 2017, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 108 times since then.
+Photos: 1, 2, 3, 4. submitted on February 12, 2017, by Bernard Fisher of Mechanicsville, Virginia.